saad352/saad352/README.md

 ### Hi there, I'm Saad AM 👋

 ## I'm an iOS Developer📱, DevOps Engineer and Marksman!
-- Currently working Part-time as an iOS Developer at EzyEdu
+- Currently working as an iOS Developer at EzyEdu
 - Mainly worked for startups in my iOS Career of approx 5 years
 - Learning DevOps and Automation with speciality in AWS cloud
 - Looking for my next role in iOS, Worldwide 🌍